 When you're travelling, the last thing you want is to lose something or have your belongings stolen.
 It can turn a dream trip into a nightmare.
 As long as you are wary and follow common sense, you shouldn't have a problem, but it is good to think ahead and plan how you will keep your stuff safe while you are abroad.
 Tips for keeping your stuff safe include:

 The less you stand out as a tourist, the less likely it is you will be targeted as one.
-Don't wear jewellery or expensive looking watches or carry a camera around your neck.
-Don't flash your laptops and videos cameras; keep them hidden until you need to use them.
+This is key to keeping your stuff safe.
+Don't wear jewellery or expensive looking watches or carry around expensive equipment.
+Avoid reading a map in public: plan your route before you leave and walk with confidence.
 Try to blend in and avoid drawing unnecessary attention to yourself.

 Opportunist theft can happen anywhere.
 However, the most likely places are in busy areas such as markets, bus and train stations, on transport, border crossings and at ATMs.
 Be extra vigilant with your belongings when in these areas.

+A padlock is an essential tool for keeping your stuff safe.
 Some hostels have lockers in which you can safely store your valuables.
 Combination padlocks are great because you don't need to worry about keeping a key on you.
 Just don't forget your combination code!
-It's worth locking your passport, iPod etc in a locker when you go out.Make a DIY safe

 If you do have items stolen, remember to report it to the police immediately or at the very least as soon as you can.
 This is important, as you will need to have a police report if you wish to make a claim on your travel insurance.